Shock UK inflation news puts consumers under the cosh

 It’s all very well for us consumers to complain about the hardship caused by rising prices matched with appalling savings rates – but, with responsibility for the nation’s economy, the Bank of England has to be cautious above all else.
 (Not that this offers much consolation).

-Well, it was looking at the UK housing market was in the doldrums.
+s looking at the UK housing market was in the doldrums.
 And the Hung Parliament was expected to add to the uncertainty depressing the market.

 But new figures released by the ONS in the second week of June reveal that, although “there has been a gradual slowdown in the annual growth rate since mid-2016,” the average UK house price in April 2017 was a whopping £3k higher than the month before.
 London prices rose by 4.7% in April!